 Camouflage Abilities

-Camouflage plays a crucial role in an owl’s life, both for hunting prey and avoiding predators.
+Camouflage is crucial in an owl’s life, as it helps it hunt prey and avoid predators.
 Their plumage often matches the colors and patterns of their habitat, making them nearly invisible.
 Furthermore, the soft feathers of owls enable near-silent flight, which helps them stalk their prey undetected.

 Hunting and Feeding